agmalpartida/brand/content/posts/Homelab/ups/index.md

 showMeta = false
 +++

-First off, you have connected the UPS to a free USB port on your motherboard and it shows up using lsusb thus:
+First off, you have connected the UPS to a free USB port and it shows up using lsusb thus:

 ```sh
 $  lsusb